Introduction

 Step 6.
 Stick tape on the left side of the line on the crankshaft pulley and turn engine clockwise until the timing needle points at the end of the tape:

 Step 7.
-Insert cam synchronizer into its socket in the back of the engine, at a 90 degree angle to the back of the block, with the c shaped piece pointed open end towards the driver side and on the far left mark.
+Insert cam synchronizer into its socket in the back of the engine, at a 90-degree angle to the back of the block, with the c shaped piece pointed open end towards the driver side and on the far-left mark.

 Since the gear is helical, it will rotate as it goes into the engine and hopefully slips right into the oil pump. drive gear.
-If it does not, try wiggling it around it should drop in. replace hold down clamp, and make sure c shape lines up with the far right line on the sight glass now, perfectly, then tighten hold down. plug in and your done.
+If it does not, try wiggling it around it should drop in. replace hold down clamp, and make sure c shape lines up with the far right line on the sight glass now, perfectly, then tighten hold down. plug in and you’re done.

 More Information From Forum member Slingblade: